ome/omero-scripts/omero/annotation_scripts/util_scripts/README.md

-Util scripts are often periodically run to clean up or otherwise improve existing data or OMERO itself.
+Scripts which are periodically run to clean up or otherwise improve existing data or OMERO itself.